gcause/OpenNNFX/README.md

 aka CryptoCoyn

 PS.
-If you want to say thank you and show support you can do so by donating to my favourite charity the <a href="https://savethechildrenfundraising.org.au/cryptocoyn" target="_new">Save the Children Fund</a>.
+If you want to say thank you and show support you can do so by donating to my favourite charity the <a href="https://savethechildrenfundraising.org.au/cryptocoyn" rel="nofollow" target="_blank">Save the Children Fund</a>.
 All donations over $2 are tax deductible.

-Or alternatively you can <a href="https://www.buymeacoffee.com/CryptoCoyn" target="_new">buy me a coffee</a>.
+Or alternatively you can <a href="https://www.buymeacoffee.com/CryptoCoyn" rel="nofollow" target="_blank">buy me a coffee</a>.

 Either way I thank you for your support and encouragement to keep doing the work I do here.